aibolem/RAMDanceToolkitwiki/RAM-API-Reference-Utility.md

 <h1 id="wiki-ramNodeFinder">ramNodeFinder</h1>

 ramNodeFinder searches node(s) from nodearrays managed by ramActorManager.
 If you want to manipulate not ramNodeArray but specific nodes, it is more easier than using for-loop.
-Proberbly ramNodeFinder is used not in drawActor(), drawRigid() but in draw().
+Probably ramNodeFinder is used not in drawActor(), drawRigid() but in draw().

 ---